 If it is technically feasible and does not adversely affect the rights and freedoms of others, we will transmit your data directly to another organisation.

 How do I make a request and what does it cost?

-From 25th May 2018, requests for data portability can be made verbally or in writing and will be free of charge, unless the request is manifestly unfounded or excessive.
+From 25 May 2018, you can make requests for data portability verbally or in writing and will be free of charge, unless the request is manifestly unfounded or excessive.
 Any fee applied will be based on the administrative costs of complying with the request.

 How long will it take to process my request?

-We are required to provide you with you information within one month of receipt, although this can be extended by a further two months should your request be complex or numerous.
+We are required to provide your information within a month of receipt.
+However this period can be extended by a further two months if the request is complex or numerous.

 Can you refuse my request?

-We can refuse to comply with a data portability request if it is manifestly unfounded or excessive, taking into account whether the request is repetitive in nature.
+We can refuse to comply with a request if it is manifestly unfounded or excessive,.
+We can also take into account whether the request is repetitive in nature.

-If we refuse to process your request, we will explain why and inform you of your right to complain to the Information Commissioner and to a “judicial remedy” within one month of receipt.
+If we refuse to process your request, we will explain why.
+We will inform you of your right to complain to the Information Commissioner and to a “judicial remedy” within a month of receipt.